valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 ####Push scenario with 1 message per 10 second####

-The cost for the Push scenario wull only introduce Event Hub and Storage Cost:
+The cost for the Push scenario will only introduce Event Hub and Storage Cost:

 	Storage Cost: 			€ 70,- (€ 847 / 12)